Warradale

 Employment performance in Warradale has been broadly consistent with national averages

-As of that date, 9,152 residents were employed, with an unemployment rate of 3.6%, slightly below Greater Adelaide's rate of 4.0%.
-Workforce participation in Warradale is similar to Greater Adelaide at 61.7%.
-Key industries for employment among residents are health care & social assistance, education & training, and retail trade.
-Notably, health care & social assistance has a concentration level of 1.2 times the regional average.
+Over the past year, employment growth was estimated at 3.2%.
+As of June 2025, 9,152 residents are employed, with an unemployment rate of 0.2% below Greater Adelaide's and workforce participation similar to its regional counterpart at 61.7%.
+Key industries of employment among residents include health care & social assistance, education & training, and retail trade.
+Notably, health care & social assistance is concentrated in Warradale, with employment levels at 1.2 times the regional average.

-Manufacturing, however, is under-represented with only 4.7% of Warradale's workforce compared to 7.0% in Greater Adelaide.
-Over the 12 months to June 2025, employment increased by 3.2%, while labour force grew by 2.7%, leading to a decrease in unemployment by 0.4 percentage points.
-In contrast, Greater Adelaide experienced an employment growth of 2.1%.
-State-level data from Sep-25 shows SA's employment grew by 1.06% year-on-year, with the state unemployment rate at 4.5%, aligning with the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Warradale's employment mix suggests local growth of approximately 7.0%% over five years and 14.5% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Conversely, manufacturing is under-represented, with only 4.7% of Warradale's workforce compared to Greater Adelaide's 7.0%.
+Limited local employment opportunities are suggested by Census data analysis.
+Over the year ending June 2025, employment increased by 3.2%, while labour force grew by 2.7%, leading to a 0.4 percentage point decrease in unemployment.
+In contrast, Greater Adelaide experienced employment growth of 2.1% with marginal labour force increase.
+Jobs and Skills Australia's national employment forecasts from May 2025 indicate potential future demand within Warradale.
+Applying these projections to Warradale's employment mix suggests local growth of approximately 7.0%% over five years and 14.5% over ten years, although these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment